Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Conclusion

 The model enables the examination of long-term demographic trends and the distributional impacts of various policy scenarios.
 Its ability to represent individual heterogeneity and simulate life-course events makes it a valuable tool for both researchers and policymakers seeking to understand the complex interactions between demographic behaviour and socioeconomic conditions.

 One of the key results from the microsimulation is Maynooth's growth from the 15th largest to the largest ED in terms of population in the country.
 Assuming that the average number of people per private household remains at the 2022 national level of 2.74 and that the ED's occupancy rate remains at approximately $92\%$, adding 15,056 additional people into the ED will require the construction of almost 6,000 new dwellings.
-Conversely, Loughil in Co.
-Sligo's projected decline to just 6 inhabitants would mean that even if no more dwellings were constructed in the ED during the simulation period and all of the inhabitants lived alone, the occupancy rate would still only be $16.6\%$.
-Of course, this availability of homes could make Loughil an attractive place to move to, and this is something that could be considered in future versions of the simulation.
+Conversely, Derrylaur in Co.
+Galway's projected decline to an average of just 9 inhabitants would mean that even if no more dwellings were constructed in the ED during the simulation period and all of the inhabitants lived alone, the occupancy rate would still only be $16.6\%$.
+Of course, this availability of homes could make Derrylaur an attractive place to move to, and this is something that could be considered in future versions of the simulation.

 With regards to education, although the overall population is projected to increase significantly, the number of children in primary school is expected to fall approximately $22\%$.
 This is because of the ageing population and declining birth rates.
 Without the construction or demolition of any primary schools, the mean number of students per school would drop from approximately $183$ to approximately $142$.
 This could significantly ease the pressure on teachers who have demanded Ireland reduces its class size closer to the EU average \citep{into2020classSize}.
 The ageing population will also have an impact on public expenditure.
 In 2025, Ireland has budgeted €8.08 billion towards state pension payments with retirees comprising about 12\% of the overall population.
 Assuming that the amount spent per capita remains constant (and not adjusting for inflation), the 2057 retiree population percentage of $\approx25\%$ will necessitate spending of almost €17 billion.
 This combined with the projection that the number of widow(er)s is expected to increase by approximately $34\%$ (which will affect the widow(er)'s pension spending), means that the government may be required to spend almost €20 billion on pension payments in 2057.